USNavalResearchLaboratory/turboWAVE/docs/tools-mac.rst

 TurboWAVE Python Packages
 -------------------------

 #.
-If this is a new terminal session, activate the conda environment with :samp:`source activate {NAME}`
+If this is a new terminal session, activate the conda environment as above.
 #.
 Navigate to the :samp:`{twroot}/tools/twutils` directory
 #.
 Do **not** descend into the second :samp:`twutils` directory within.
 #. :samp:`pip install --upgrade pip`